meet-deshani/ML-Project/README.md

 # ML-Project
-Contains task-1 which was assigned by The Sparks Foundation to Data analyst intern.
+Contains tasks which was assigned by The Sparks Foundation to Data analyst intern.